destaMo/Scrum-Notes/content/web_development/skills/accessibility.md

 ### 🎤 Interview

 - Explain the role of a11y and what it addresses?
-- How power user can benefit from A11y?
+- How power-user can benefit from A11y?
 - What are the accessibility compliance levels?
 Explain briefly each level.
 - Explain accessible navigation through the page
 - Why "tab" does matter?